How Oil Could Lift Gold Prices

 A possible conflict with Iran, together with Saudi Arabia intentional cutting supply to drive oil prices up, could quickly lead to higher gold prices in the next few months.

 This means now is an ideal time to turn your attention to investing in gold.
 The stability of its value means it would safeguard your wealth against higher oil prices and its negative effect on the stock market.
-And with investors likely to invest in precious metals once the situation with Iran escalates, there’s a good chance you’ll get to see your investment grow.oil, saudi arabia
+And with investors likely to invest in precious metals once the situation with Iran escalates, there’s a good chance you’ll get to see your investment grow.Featured, oil, saudi arabia